-We compare the performance of LRBFGS, a Riemannian steepest descent (RSD) algorithm based on the framework in Section IV, and Algorithm 2 with multiple choices of step sizes t_1 and t_2 over many randomly chosen pairs of curves from the data set.
-The initial rotation and reparameterization for all algorithms are given by the approach in [HGSA14].
-The average of computational times and the average of the cost function values (distance) after each iteration is computed and the results are shown in Figure 3.
+We compare the performance of LRBFGS and a Riemannian steepest descent (RSD) algorithm based on the framework in Section IV, as well as Algorithm 2 with multiple choices of step sizes $t_1$ and $t_2$ over many randomly chosen pairs of curves from the data set.
+The initial rotation and reparameterization for all algorithms are given by the approach in [5].
+The average computational time and the average cost function values (distance) after each iteration are computed and the results are shown in Figure 3.